+The Cabinet of Ministers has issued the regulation No 345 of 1 June 2021 to provide new version detailed rules about electricity supply and distribution to vulnerable customers.
+These rules entered into force on 1 September 2021.

-In accordance with the Electricity Market Law, electricity supply to vulnerable customers from 1 January till 31 December 2020 was provided by JSC "Latvenergo".
+From 1 September 2021 electricity supply to vulnerable customers can be provided by any of the active electricity traders.
+Currently, the service provided by JSC "Latvenergo" and JSC "TET".
 The electricity price according to the Electricity Market Law is mutually agreed between a trader and a customer.
-The Cabinet of

-Ministers has issued the regulation No 459° of 12 July 2016 to provide detailed rules about electricity supply and distribution to vulnerable customers.
-These rules entered into force on 1 August 2016 and defined those vulnerable customers that are poor or low-income families (persons), large families or families which care for disabled children or persons with the first disability group.
-Due to changes in the mandatory procurement settlement scheme, the rules about electricity supply and distribution to vulnerable customers were amended on 19 June 2018, providing there is no increase in the final electricity price for vulnerable customers.
+In accordance with the Electricity Market Law vulnerable customers is poor or low-income families (persons), large families or families which care for disabled children or persons with the first disability group.
+With the new regulations, the application of the discount has been changed and simplified.
 Pursuant to Electricity Market Law the procedures for financing installation of the connection for a protected user shall be determined by the Cabinet of Ministers.